Aisha-Dhakre70/credit-risk-prediction-explainable-ai/README.md

 > Note: Feature selection was performed to retain only the most relevant financial behavior variables for modeling.

-> Note: The dataset is not included in this repository due to size constraints.
-Please download it from the provided Kaggle link and place it inside the data/ directory before running the project.
+> Note: The dataset is not included in this repository Please download it from the provided Kaggle link and place it inside the data/raw/ directory before running the project.

 ---